-|1733 Moseley notes I.Taylor |
+|1733 Moseley notes "I.Taylor" (Nathaniel Taylor)|

-White House owned by Taylor from 1725-1733
+who owned the White House from 1725-1733

-Green, who lived on a 1700-acre plantation north of Neuse River (Clear Springs Plantation or Green's Thoroughfare), had the first land patent, 780 acres on "the south end of the peninsula that extends between North River and Newport River;" patent granted December 20, 1707.
+Green, who lived on a 1700-acre plantation north of Neuse River, had the first land patent for land that would later become Beaufort - 780 acres on "the south end of the peninsula that extends between North River and Newport River" - the patent granted December 20, 1707.

-Becoming fearful of the events of the Tuscarora War, Green, still on his plantation north of Neuse, assigned his patent to Robert Turner in 1711.
+Becoming fearful of the events of the Tuscarora War, Green, still on his plantation north of Neuse (Clear Springs Plantation or Green's Thoroughfare), assigned his patent to Robert Turner in 1711.
 In 1713, Turner received a formal patent and permission from the Lords Proprietors to lay out the town.
-(Green was massacred by Indians in 1714.)
+Green was massacred by Indians in 1714.

-Although there is no record showing when the "White House" was built, the earliest owners or proprietors of the Town of Beaufort are said to have owned and lived in the "White House."
+Although there is no record showing when the "White House" was built, or by whom, the earliest owners or proprietors of the Town of Beaufort are said to have owned and lived in the "White House."
 Robert Turner (1713-1720), Richard Rustull Sr. (1720-1725) and Nathaniel Taylor (1725-1733).

 |1738 Chart showing "White House"|

-In 1754, the 100 acres adjoining the eastern boundary of Beaufort, described as "Taylors Old Field" and containing the "White House" property, was sold at public auction from the estate of James Winwright for the sum of £15-10 shillings proclamation money.
+In 1754, the 100 acres adjoining the eastern boundary of Beaufort, described as "Taylor's Old Field" and containing the "White House" property, was sold at public auction from the estate of James Winwright for the sum of £15-10 shillings proclamation money.
 In 1765 Robert Williams purchased the 25 acres "known by the name White House..." for £15.
 (Charles Paul) At that time, Williams built a Salt Works on that end of town.

 |1775 Mouzon Map showing "White House" |

 The photograph below was scanned from Beaufort-by-The-Sea Journey Back in Time, The Illustrated Heritage Guide to Beaufort, NC by Rick and Marcie Carroll, published by Fish Towne Press, Beaufort, NC.

-|Earliest known photo of the Hammock House|
+|Earliest known photo of Hammock House|

 "This is the Hammock House in Beaufort as it looked early in this century.
 The photograph belongs to George Huntley Jr., Beaufort.
 According to Elizabeth Springle, Beaufort, the small house in the background was the home of Augusta 'Gus' Mason and his wife Elvira.
 Their two sons, Allen and Whitford Mason, were captains in the Coast Guard.
 They also had a daughter, Ida.
 The small house, believed to be located on Spring Cut leading into Taylor's Creek, burned many years ago.
 The spring was a source of drinking water for many residents in the area."